 - 4 night’s accommodation at Wallaroo Outback Retreat

 - All meals + some morning teas

 - Guided tour of Roma Saleyards

 - Self-guided tour of Big Rig Oil Patch

 - Tour of Roma Township

-- Guided walk to the Moss garden Carnarvon Gorge with Australian Nature Guides
+- Guided walk to the Moss garden in the Carnarvon Gorge with Australian Nature Guides

-- Guided tour of Acadia Station including BBQ Lunch
+- Guided tour of an Acadia Valley Cattle Station including BBQ Lunch

 - Guided Tour of Spring Valley with Boobook Eco Tours